Ahbar1999/Custom-Heap-Memory-Allocator/README.md

 # Custom Heap memory allocator in C++

-- overriding 'new' and 'delete' operators from the '<new>' header to take memory allocation into our own hands from the OS
+- overriding 'new' and 'delete' operators from the 'new' header to take memory allocation into our own hands from the OS

 -The program starts with reserving 10 buckets of 1MB(page size) of memory So basically our program has now total of 10MB of heap memory available but everytime you allocate a new object on heap you use up all of 1 bucket of memory which is 1 MB